ton-blockchain/docs/docs/func/statements.md

 ```
 int x = cs~load_uint(8);
 ```
 In some cases we want to use a function as modifying method that doesn't return any value – only modifies the first argument.
-In can be done using unit type as following: suppose we want to define function `inc` of type `int -> int`, which increment an integer, and use it as modifying method.
+It can be done using unit type as following: suppose we want to define function `inc` of type `int -> int`, which increment an integer, and use it as modifying method.
 Then we should define `inc` as a function of type `int -> (int, ())`:
 ```
 (int, ()) inc(int x) {
   return (x + 1, ());